-Even throughout the colder months, the Top End remains welcoming and warm, while the Red Centre greets you with sunny skies and perfect weather for exploring.
+Even through the colder months, the Top End remains welcoming and warm, while the Red Centre greets you with sunny skies and perfect weather for exploring.

 Choosing the best time to visit the NT

-The Northern Territory stretches so far from north to south — approximately 1600km from top to bottom — that it covers two distinct climate areas.
+The Northern Territory stretches so far from north to south — approximately 1,600km from top to bottom — that it covers 2 distinct climate areas.

 There’s the warm, tropical Top End and the dry, semi-arid Red Centre.

-Choosing when to visit the Northern Territory will depend on where you want to go and the activities you want to do.
+Choosing when to visit the Northern Territory depends on where you want to go and the activities you want to do.
 Read on to plan for the best time to visit the NT.

 It’s important to remember that no matter what time of year it is, to always keep hydrated, wear a hat, be sun smart and dress to the conditions.

 Top End weather

 The dry season in the Top End runs from May to October.
 Temperatures range from 21°C to 32°C (70°F to 90°F) – these are similar to the wet season but with lower humidity of around 20 to 35% and there’s little to no rain.
 The days are sunny and the nights are mild.
 Locals know it’s the Dry when the dragonflies come out to play.

 Many travellers find this time of year the most comfortable, as the moderate temperatures make activities such as bushwalking, hiking, camping and cycling ideal, and most areas can be easily accessed.